Bunny Man: Origin

 In 1973, Patricia Johnson, a student at the University of Maryland, College Park, submitted a research paper that chronicled precisely 54 variations on the two incidents.
 Many maintain the basic plot in some shape or form, but vary in details like location and specific events.
 A handful even mention the Bunny Man committing murders, a detail at odds with the two documented sightings.
 Conley cites this as evidence of how the original Bunny Man story had mutated through various retellings, and that the story would be taken to new heights during the early days of the internet.

 Conley further stated that the most widely circulated version of the story was posted to the website Castle of Spirits in 1999.
-In it, user "Timothy J. Forbes" claimed the Bunny Man was a convict named Douglas J. Grifon, who escaped to a railroad overpass while being transported to a new facility by bus in 1904.
+In it, user "Timothy J. Forbes" claimed the Bunny Man was a convict named Douglas J. Grifon, who escaped while being transported to a new facility by bus in 1904.
 The story proceeds to chronicle a series of grisly, almost supernatural murders committed at Bunny Man Bridge, most occurring decades before the officially documented sightings.
 According to Conley, "all of the specifics given in the Forbes version are false".
 Not only did the stated murders never happen, but key institutions mentioned - such as the Old Clifton Library, allegedly the source of the author's information - never existed in the first place.